 1922 Worth Mitten

-Among the notable riders on his bikes was Victor Hopkins, 1926 National Champion and Olympian at the 1924 games.
+Among the notable riders on Worth Mitten bicycles was Victor Hopkins, the National Champion in 1926 and an Olympian at the 1924 games.

 1913 Worth Mitten Bio